Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 What Works Better

-- Build acquisition campaigns around specific use cases, not features
+- Build campaigns around specific use cases

-- Speak directly to pain points (time, cost, trust, convenience)
+- Speak directly to pain points: time, cost, trust, convenience

-A logistics company targeting “SMEs” broadly will struggle.
-One targeting online sellers on Instagram struggling with last-mile delivery in Nairobi will win faster and cheaper.
+One targeting Instagram sellers struggling with last-mile delivery in Nairobi will win faster and at lower cost.

-2. Channels Don’t Acquire Customers, Offers Do
+2. Channels Don’t Acquire Customers.
+Offers Do.

 The Mistake